List of Kentucky Caverns

 Mammoth Cave with Longest Cave System in The World

-Mammoth Cave is perhaps the most famous one amongst the Kentucky Caverns.
-In fact, it is longest-known cave system in the entire globe.
+Mammoth Cave is perhaps the most famous one among the Kentucky Caverns.
+In fact, it is the longest-known cave system in the entire globe.
 This system stretches for 400 miles and is also very close to the Bowling Green trails as well.
 Similar to Lost River Cave, the Mammoth Cave also has a nice park above it where you can have a nice walk or have a family picnic.
-It is also interesting to know that Mammoth Cave is the second oldest attraction in the country being around for over 200 years in the public eye.
+It is also interesting to know that Mammoth Cave is the second oldest attraction in the country, being around for over 200 years in the public eye.
 The Mammoth Cave tickets for the tour inside the gave are currently at $22 per adult and $16 per child.

 Crystal Onyx Cave Located on Prewitts Knob

 Crystal Onyx is family-owned, operates with a laid-back attitude, and tours are mostly unscripted.
 This cave was originally opened for tours in 1965 and, after many years of closures in between, started operating regularly in 2018.
 Also, it is one of the premier caves in Kentucky that offers a beautiful setting throughout.

 The location of this cavern is on Prewitts Knob, providing a vast and diversified limestone formation.
 It takes almost one hour and a half to tour the underground pathways.
 This journey has a few stops where you can admire the place and learn more about the geological wonders here.
 Crystal Onyx Cave tickets are about $16 per individual.

 Diamond Caverns in Park City